iriusrisk/startleft/README.md

 ## API server

 StartLeft can also be deployed as a standalone webserver if you prefer the communication via API.
-We use uvicorn to deploy it and you can run it directly with the commandline using:
+We use uvicorn to deploy it, so you will have to manually install this extra dependency if you want to use this feature:

 ```
-uvicorn startleft.api.fastapi_server:webapp
+pip install uvicorn
 ```

 or using the server option on the application: